spacemeshos/protocol/hare/README.md

 **Round 2**
 - Active participants announce their will to commit to the proposed set T
 - If a participant observes f+1 participants willing to commit to T, he commits to T and constructs the matching certificate (which is the proof that he witnessed f+1 commits to T) and sends a notify message stating that he committed to T
-- If equivocation is detected by a party P, it doesn't commit to T. Equivocation means that the leader sent more than one proposal to the network
+- If equivocation is detected by a party P, it doesn't commit to T. Equivocation means that the leader sent two or more contradicting proposals to the network

 **Round 3**
 - Upon receiving a valid notify message the party updates his internal state according to the attached set

 **Termination**
-If at any point of the protocol, a party P receives f+1 notify messages on the same set S, it commits to S and terminates
+If at any point of the protocol, a party P receives f+1 notify messages on the same set S, it commits to S and terminates.
+Note that after an honest party has terminated, the other honest parties are ensured to terminate up to the following round, thanks to the gossip properties.

 ![Message Validation](https://raw.githubusercontent.com/spacemeshos/protocol/hare/hare/svg/msg_validation.svg?sanitize=true)
 ![Round 1](https://raw.githubusercontent.com/spacemeshos/protocol/hare/hare/svg/round1.svg?sanitize=true)